-Some standard unique methods of cannabis extraction are alcohol, butane, CO2, water, and ethanol.
-All of these solvents help in separating cannabinoids from the cannabis plant.
+Some standard unique methods of cannabis extraction are alcohol, butane, CO2, cold water, and ethanol.
+All of these media help in separating cannabinoids from the cannabis plant.
 Each extraction method is unique and has its benefit, but the goal of each is to produce a highly potent end product.

-Cannabis pure or not pure extracts are beneficial because extraction permits:
+Cannabis pure extracts are beneficial because extraction allows:

 - Bigger cannabinoid purity